 We ask that all athletes show a sensible approach towards entering the event and if you feel at all unwell either prior, during or after the event you either withdraw and or seek assistance from the Medical Team..

-We are looking for bright, motivated & most of all reliable kayakers to work with us at our event on 28th August 2021.
+We are looking for bright, motivated & most of all reliable kayakers to work with us at our events.

 Due to the nature of the roles we’re recruiting for, you will be required to be competent paddlers preferably with a BCU 3* /4* award and you will need to be prepared for anything the great Scottish weather might throw at us over the event weekend